The-Purple-Warehouse/the-purple-standard/properties/ratings/speed.md

 ## Values
 This property stores an integer value on a 0-4 scale based on the robot's speed.
-- 4: very fast
+- 4: very fast speed
-- 3: above average
+- 3: above average speed
-- 2: average
+- 2: average speed
-- 1: below average
+- 1: below average speed
-- 0: very slow
+- 0: very slow speed

 ## Examples
 - 4